 On the downside:

-• Transactional email service is only available on custom plans.
+- Transactional email service is available on higher plans.

-• Most of the automation workflows (except for birthday, welcome, and thank you emails) are accessible only on the Pro plan.
+- Some automation workflows (except for birthday, welcome, and thank you emails) are accessible only on the higher plans.

 GetResponse pricing

-On the forever-free plan, you can store up to 500 contacts, send unlimited emails, and use GetResponse’s contact and signup forms.
+On the forever-free plan, you can store up to 500 contacts, send 2,500 emails a month, and use GetResponse’s contact and signup forms.
 There’s also a 30-day free trial where you can access all the premium features.

-Paid plans start at $19/month – at this point, you can set up autoresponders, use basic segmentation features, run A/B tests, and access major integrations.
-However, to build advanced automation flows and segment contacts dynamically, you’ll need to go for the Pro plan ($59/month).
+Paid plans start at $19/month — at this point, you can set up autoresponders, use segmentation features, run A/B tests, and access major integrations.
+However, to build advanced automation flows and segment contacts dynamically, you’ll need to go for the higher plan ($59/month).

 Further reading: CRM Sales Management: A Beginner’s Guide to CRM Software